anneq/spring-cloud-netflix-rx/README.md

 # spring-cloud-netflix-rx

-Demo project for using reactive patterns with spring cloud netflix
+Demo project for using reactive patterns with Spring Cloud Netflix